What It Is

 Platforms and online communities usually have an interest to both minimize harm but, at the same time, not reduce engagement.
 It is therefore promising to see that deleting rule-breaking comments can both have a positive effect on the behavior of users while not measurably decreasing engagement.

-Ribeiro & al. (2022) used the same quasi-experiment methodology to also examine whether "hiding" comments that met a lower threshold of potential harm had a prosocial effect.
-That test had null findings, so there is no evidence that hiding rule-breaking comments has a positive impact on user behavior.
+Ribeiro et al. (2022) used the same quasi-experiment methodology to also examine whether "hiding" comments that met a lower threshold of potential harm had a prosocial effect.
+Their test had null findings, so there is no evidence that hiding rule-breaking comments has a positive impact on user behavior.